VictorAlbertos/RxCache/README.md

 RxCache accepts as argument a set of classes to indicate how the provider needs to handle the cached data:

-* `Observable` is the only object required to create a provider. `Observable` type must be equal to the one specified by the returning value of the provider.
+* A Reactive type is the only object required to create a provider.
+This Reactive type must be equal to the one specified by the returning value of the provider.
 * [EvictProvider](https://github.com/VictorAlbertos/RxCache/blob/master/core/src/main/java/io/rx_cache/EvictProvider.java) allows to explicitly evict all the data associated with the provider.
 * [EvictDynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/core/src/main/java/io/rx_cache/EvictDynamicKey.java) allows to explicitly evict the data of an specific [DynamicKey](https://github.com/VictorAlbertos/RxCache/blob/master/runtime/src/main/java/io/rx_cache/DynamicKey.java).
 * [EvictDynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/core/src/main/java/io/rx_cache/EvictDynamicKeyGroup.java) allows to explicitly evict the data of an specific [DynamicKeyGroup](https://github.com/VictorAlbertos/RxCache/blob/master/runtime/src/main/java/io/rx_cache/DynamicKeyGroup.java).